 Kiel Ostuferhafen expansion enters fifth phase

-The expansion of Kiel’s Ostuferhafen is being funded by the federal state of Schleswig-Holstein out of its Forward Planning Programme: Economy (ZPW) and co-financed by the GRW – a community-based initiative aimed at improving regional economic structures.
+The Port of Kiel says the expansion of its Ostuferhafen is being funded by the federal state of Schleswig-Holstein out of its Forward Planning Programme: Economy (ZPW) and co-financed by the GRW – a community-based initiative aimed at improving regional economic structures.
 On Thursday April 27th, State Premier Torsten Albig handed over notification of the relevant approval for EUR 9.9 million to the Lord Mayor of the State Capital of Kiel Dr Ulf Kämpfer.
 “The integration and re-activation of the former Ortopedia industrial site has strengthened the long-term economic value and employment potential of the port of Kiel.
 And that in turn has created very good future prospects here in the Ostuferhafen”, Torsten Albig said.
 The expansion area has been integrated into the Port of Kiel over the past three years.
 It serves primarily as a handling, operational and cargo management area and is also utilised for cargo allocation and as a transit storage depot.
 “From an economic point of view the development of the Ostuferhafen could not have been better”, said Ulf Kämpfer.
 “Expansion has secured the jobs of more than 350 skilled operators and created 75 additional jobs on site.
 That’s good for the port, and good for Kiel”, he declared.

 Since the mid 1980s the Ostuferhafen has been expanded in five phases into a cargo and logistics hub for the Port of Kiel.
 Nowadays, ferry services into the Baltic and to Russia are concentrated here.
 Bulk goods like grain, scrap metal and coal are handled and project and heavy lift consignments are loaded and unloaded using two port cranes.
 Last year a new forest products terminal was taken into operation, which is now served twice a week by SCA cargo ships from northern Sweden.
 Dr Dirk Claus, Managing Director of the PORT OF KIEL (SEEHAFEN KIEL GmbH & Co.
 KG) said: “This year we will probably reach the 3.4 million ton handling mark – which would be the best performance recorded to date in the Ostuferhafen.
 So we can already say that the re-activation of the expansion area has been a complete success”, he declared.
 Total investment of EUR 16.5 million in the integration of the former industrial site has increased the size of the Ostuferhafen by a good 43,500 m² to a grand total of 42.3 hectares.
 To mark the presentation of the funding approval notification State Premier Albig, Lord Mayor Kämpfer and port head Claus unveiled a commemorative plaque detailing the fifth phase of Ostuferhafen expansion.